BMW to recall 232,000 cars in China for possible engine fault

 BMW and the Chinese regulator on Wednesday decided a recall was necessary, the spokesman further said.

-"We are reviewing the situation for other markets," the spokesman said, adding that BMW 1-series, 3-series, 5-series 6-series as well as the offroad variants X1, X3, X3 and X6 are being probed for the fault.
+"We are reviewing the situation for other markets," the spokesman said, adding that BMW 1-series, 3-series, 5-series 6-series as well as the off-road variants X1, X3, and X6 are being probed for the fault.

 Vehicles will be checked starting in June to see if the screws on the casing of the VANOS valve timing system are prone to breaking.
 If a screw breaks, VANOS may lose oil and a warning lamp will alert owners to seek a garage to prevent engine damage.